Further education and skills

 Latest in-year adult (19+) education and training

-The figures in this section cover adult (19+) education and training in the first quarter of the 2025/26 academic year (Aug to Oct) and shows corresponding data at the same time point for the previous three years.
+The figures in this section cover adult (19+) education and training for the first two quarters of the 2025/26 academic year (Aug to Jan) and shows corresponding data at the same time point for the previous three years.

 Free Courses for Jobs